 Gift aid has always been a way for individuals to make donations to the charity of their choice and for the charity to benefit where gift aid has been claimed.

 By claiming gift aid the charity receives an additional payment from HM Revenue & Customs.
 For the individual, when they claim gift aid they must be a UK taxpayer and must have paid sufficient tax to cover the gift aid payment.
 When making a charitable donation it is treated as coming out of net income and is grossed up.
 For example, for a net donation of £100, the tax is £25, giving a gross donation of £125.
 It is the charity who claims the £25 from HM Revenue & Customs and the individual is able to receive income tax relief of £25 through their self-assessment tax return or PAYE tax code if they are a higher rate or additional rate taxpayer.

 If the amount of relief claimed is more than their tax liability, then the taxpayer will need to pay the difference to HM Revenue & Customs.
 This can impact non-resident individuals who make donations and claim gift aid, but do not have any UK taxable income.

-With all of these changes it is possible that individuals such as pensioners or those on low incomes could now find themselves having an income tax liability to pay from their generosity in making charitable donations, as a result of having no taxable income.
+It is possible that individuals such as pensioners or those on low incomes can find themselves having an income tax liability to pay from their generosity in making charitable donations, as a result of having no taxable income.